Perfare/AssetStudio/README.md

 Other interface elements have tooltips or are self-explanatory.

 ## Build

-Program uses some C# 7 syntax, need Visual Studio 2017
+* The project uses some C# 7 syntax, need Visual Studio 2017
+* **AssetStudioFBX** uses FBX SDK 2015.1, before building, you need to install the FBX SDK and modify the project file, change include directory and library directory to point to the FBX SDK directory
+* If you want to change the FBX SDK version, you need to replace `libfbxsdk.dll` which in `AssetStudio/Library/x86/` and `x64` directory to the new version